ttscoff/na_gem/src/README.md

 After installing a hook, you'll need to close your terminal and start a new session to initialize the new commands.

-### Misc

-If you have [gum][] installed, na will use it for command line input when adding tasks and notes.
-If you have [fzf][] installed, it will be used for menus, falling back to gum if available.

 [fzf]: https://github.com/junegunn/fzf
 [gum]: https://github.com/charmbracelet/gum